Enrollment and plans for growth

 In recent years, PSD’s student population topped 30,000 and is anticipated to increase more in the coming years, highlighting the need for additional classroom space and other facilities.

-In the 2017-18 school year, enrollment increased by 337 students, bringing total enrollment to 30,019.
-PSD’s 1.13 percent enrollment increase came as school districts across the state saw slowing growth.
+In the 2018-19 school year, enrollment increased by 444 students, bringing total enrollment to 30,463.
+PSD’s 1.5 percent enrollment increase outpaced statewide enrollment, which increased 0.1 percent, according to state data.

-To address growth, the district’s long-range plans call for the construction of a new elementary school, two new middle/high schools and several district-wide facilities including an athletics complex, transportation maintenance facility and an addition to Zach Elementary.
+To address growth, the district is building a new elementary school, two new middle/high schools and several district-wide facilities including an athletics complex, transportation maintenance facility and an addition to Zach Elementary.

 To address growth, PSD has installed modular classrooms at various schools to ensure all students are served appropriately.
 Additional modular classrooms may be added on an as-needed basis.